earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-08-setup-05-working-directory.md

 <figure>
 	<a href="{{ site.url }}/images/course-materials/earth-analytics/week-1/setup-r-rstudio/r-studio-wd-setup.png">
 	<img src="{{ site.url }}/images/course-materials/earth-analytics/week-1/setup-r-rstudio/r-studio-wd-setup.png" alt="setup working directory in rstudio"></a>
-	<figcaption> Set your default working directory in R studio to the Earth Analytics
+	<figcaption> Set your default working directory in RStudio to the Earth Analytics
   directory.
 That way, every time you open `RStudio` it will default to that directory.
 Image: RStudio Version 0.99.903.
 	</figcaption>